Gmail to Expensify: The Complete Workflow Guide

 });

 }Pros: works on personal Gmail (unlike Method C), can handle both ongoing forwards and — with a widened query and a higher batch size — a bounded historical backfill, and costs nothing if you stay inside Google's free quotas.
 Cons: you are now a script maintainer.
-When Google deprecates a method, or a vendor changes its subject format, or you hit a quota, the script stops silently.
+When Google deprecates a method, or a vendor changes its subject format, or you hit a quota, the script can throw an exception or stop before the batch is complete.

 MailApp.sendEmail() recipients per day; Google Workspace gives most plans around 1,500.
 Each forwarded receipt counts as one recipient, subject to Google's current published quota.
 That is fine for day-to-day forwarding; it is a serious limitation for backfilling three years of invoices in one pass.
 You will have to resume across multiple days if the historical queue is big.The Gmail API route (instead of Apps Script) gives you finer control and cleaner OAuth scopes (gmail.send, gmail.readonly), but the quota and maintenance picture is the same.
 Method D is a solid fit if you already write code for a living and genuinely enjoy owning one more tiny system.
 For everyone else, skip to Method E.